How is AAT Deficiency Inherited?

 • Heterozygous patients with one S allele and one Z allele, (SZ), are also considered at increased risk for developing COPD, especially if they have ever smoked2,3

-• More than 29 million Americans are thought to have at least 1 deficient allele (S or Z) that causes alpha-1 and may pass that gene on to their children4
+• Nearly 25 million Americans are thought to have at least 1 deficient allele (S or Z) that causes alpha-1 and may pass that gene on to their children4

 Other rarer variants, called null variants, are associated with the complete absence of AAT protein in the bloodstream as none is produced.2,3